prrvchr/gContactOOo/README.md

 - Driver is now registred for a new protocol: **sdbc:address:google:your_account@gmail.com**

-- The [HsqlDBDriverOOo](https://github.com/prrvchr/HsqlDBDriverOOo/raw/master/HsqlDBDriverOOo.oxt) extension now provides the driver for accessing the HsqlDB database used by gContactOOo.
+- The [HsqlDBDriverOOo](https://github.com/prrvchr/HsqlDBDriverOOo/raw/master/HsqlDBDriverOOo.oxt) extension now provides the driver needed to access the HsqlDB database used by gContactOOo.

 - Modifying the [Replicator](https://github.com/prrvchr/gContactOOo/blob/master/CloudContactOOo/python/cloudcontact/replicator.py) in order to:
     - Open and close the database at each replication.